d-m/dmorgan.info/_posts/2015-07-25-encoded-word-syntax.md

 Note: This output is from Python 3.
 You will need to change `"\U0001F40E"` to `u"\U0001F40E"` to see the same results using Python 2.

 Now our horse is ready to email!
-This output shows a benefit of using the 'Q' encoding for strings that are primarily composed of ASCII characters.
-One can read most of the message in the second output without first decoding the encoded words.
+This output shows a benefit of using the 'Q' encoding for strings that are primarily composed of ASCII characters: one can read most of the message in the second output without first decoding the encoded words.

 ## Decoding Example ##